Jflores427/Flashcards/README.md

 * The CSS formatting of the elements, particularly aligning nested elements to certain locations in their container.
 * Discovering the appropriate templates to serve as the background images for the container classes.
+* Implementing the Horizontal Flip for the Flashcard as an onClick feature.

 ## License